 Technology-enabled hybrid hearings open doors for early-career participants to observe, assist, and learn from proceedings without the financial burden of attending in person.
 This inclusive approach not only fosters diversity within the sector but also creates positive impacts and better outcomes by providing valuable educational experiences for junior lawyers.
 The integration of technology thus extends beyond convenience, contributing to the educational and professional growth of emerging legal talent.

-The success of hybrid hearings in achieving positive and sustainable outcomes depends on the circumstances of each case, particularly the location of the primary participants involved.
-Nevertheless, there is no doubt that when utilised correctly, this technology-enabled tool can significantly mitigate the impact of arbitrations.
+The success of virtual and hybrid hearings in achieving positive arbitration outcomes depends on the circumstances of each case, particularly the location of the primary participants involved.
+Nevertheless, there is no doubt that when used correctly, this technology-enabled tool can significantly mitigate the impact of arbitrations.

 Sustainability considerations when adopting arbitration technology